JackV2020/Collection_Manager/README.md

 ## Very basic description of the installation of a Raspberry Pi with an OS

 When you want to install on a new Raspberry Pi you may want to search the web for 'Raspberry Pi Imager' and use what you find to get a basic Raspberry Pi up and running.
-I use a 64 GB card and in the Imager I select the 64 bit version which has as many options as possible and I enable ssh access by password.
+<br>I use a 64 GB card and in the Imager I select the 64 bit version which has as many options as possible.
+<br>So I select: -- Raspberry Pi OS (other) -- Raspberry Pi OS Full (64-bit).
+<br>In the customisation settings I configure hostname, username pi and password and locale settings and skip the wireless LAN.
+<br>On the Services tab I enable ssh access with password authentication.

 After booting the installation and waiting some time you can use 'ssh pi@ip_address_of_your_Raspberry_Pi' to login and you may want to use 'sudo apt update' and 'sudo apt upgrade', change some settings with 'sudo raspi-config' like enable vnc, set root password etc.